 1 small onion, sliced

-1 medium green apple, quartered, cored & sliced
+1 medium green apple, quartered, cored and sliced

 For the sauce:

-1 litre (4 cups) homemade beef, chicken or vegetarian broth, or store-bought stock
+4 cups (1L) homemade beef, chicken or vegetable broth, or store-bought stock

 6 thyme sprigs